-the above illo is the end result of a sketch i previously blogged here. you can see a detail of her face in my walkcycle.com portfolio.
+the above illo is the end result of a sketch i previously blogged here.

 "Pencil KaCe is the collaborative handiwork of Kerrigan Kessler of KTK Handmade and Cybèle of Cybèle Illustration.
 Each KaCe is made from scratch, with material hand-printed using silkscreens of original drawings, and then hand-sewn.
 The clever engineering and the beautiful design of this small bag make it a stylish and versatile accompaniment to your daily routine.
 Use it for your art supplies, your cosmetics or any of your odds and ends."